-The Registered Retirement Income Fund is an income option that gives you control over your retirement savings and keeps it tax-free until you are ready to withdraw the money.
-If you have a Registered Retirement Savings Plan, a RRIF becomes a mandatory option.
+The Registered Retirement Income Fund (RRIF) is an income option that gives you control over your retirement savings and keeps it tax-free until you are ready to withdraw the money.
+If you have a Registered Retirement Savings Plan, you will have to convert it to an annuity or transfer it to an RRIF plan at retirement.
 “After 71 you can no longer contribute to your RRSP,” explains France Tisi, branch manager for the National Bank Financial Group in Welland, Ontario.
-“After that (age), the government requires that it must be transferred into a RRIF the same year you turn 71.”
+“After that (age), the government requires that it must be transferred into an RRIF the same year you turn 71.”

-Opening a RRIF is fairly straightforward, according to Tisi.
-“Come in to your financial institution, fill out the paperwork and set up a payment schedule.
+Opening an RRIF is fairly straightforward, according to Tisi.
+“Come into your financial institution, fill out the paperwork, and set up a payment schedule.
 The amount that you withdraw can be changed at any time, provided it’s at least the minimum as set out by the government.
 But the payments from the RRIF are taxable and must be claimed as income.”
-Canada Revenue Agency allows you to have more than one RRIF, and if you choose, the funds can be self-directed, similar to a RRSP.
-The financial institutions where you choose to open your RRIF include banks, insurance companies, credit unions or trust companies.
+Canada Revenue Agency allows you to have more than one RRIF, and if you choose, the funds can be self-directed, similar to an RRSP.
+The financial institutions where you choose to open your RRIF include banks, insurance companies, credit unions, or trust companies.

 Required Withdrawal Amounts

 It is mandatory to withdraw funds from your RRIF each year as set out by the CRA.
-The amount changes annually and is calculated using a CRA formula involving your initial investment into the fund, your birthdate, the rate of return you expect to receive on your investment and the number of years you estimate you will be withdrawing from the fund.
-It can be taken out all at once, or you can take it monthly, bimonthly or quarterly.
+The amount changes annually and is calculated using a CRA formula by multiplying the fair market value (FMV) of the property held in the RRIF at the start of the year by a prescribed factor.
+The prescribed factor is determined by the age of the annuitant (you or your spouse or common-law partner).
+The fund can be taken out all at once, or you can take it monthly, bimonthly or quarterly.

 Death of an Annuitant